Techbarsha/Computer-Netwoking-Labs/README.md

 4. Use the ping command to test connectivity between two devices on a local network by specifying their IP addresses.
 Interpret the output to identify any packet loss or latency issues.
-5. Use netstat -e command to show statistics about your network connection
-6. .
-Use the ping command to test connectivity between two devices on a local network by specifying their IP addresses.
+5. Use netstat -e command to show statistics about your network connection 6.Use the ping command to test connectivity between two devices on a local network by specifying their IP addresses.
 Interpret the output to identify any packet loss or latency issues.
 7. Use the ping command with the -t option to continuously ping a remote host and observe the response times.